jackburton79/bescreencapture/README.md

 A: Switching resolution while recording isn't supported (at least at the moment).

-Q: This readme is lame!!!
+Q: This readme is lame!!!!

 A: You're right.
 Sorry.